wasplang/wasp/README.md

 * **(...)** - a global only type this is a a number pointer to sequence of  values in memory (e.g. `(another_global 1 true :hey (:more-data)`).
 Use this for embedding raw data into your application memory on startup.

 ## Globals
+* **nil** - a number that represents nothingness (0).
+Note that it is also the same value as false and the number 0.
-* **SIZE_NUM** - the length of a number in bytes (8).
-This is the only global variable in wasp to cut down in magic numbers floating around in code.
+* **sizenum** - the length of a number in bytes (8).
+This is a global variable in wasp to cut down in magic numbers floating around in code.

 ## Functions
 * **([pub] defn name ... )** - create a function that executes a list of expressions returning the result of the last one.
 Optionally provide an export name to make visible to host.